-3.1.1 The policy of income recognition has to be objective and based on the record of recovery.
-Internationally income from nonperforming assets (NPA) is not recognised on accrual basis but is booked as income only when it is actually received.
+- 3.1.1 The policy of income recognition has to be objective and based on the record of recovery.
+Internationally income from non-performing assets (NPA) is not recognised on accrual basis but is booked as income only when it is actually received.
 Therefore, the banks should not charge and take to income account interest on any NPA.
+This will apply to Government guaranteed accounts also. - 3.1.2 However, interest on advances against term deposits, NSCs, IVPs, KVPs and Life policies may be taken to income account on the due date, provided adequate margin is available in the accounts.

-- 3.1.2 However, interest on advances against term deposits, NSCs, IVPs, KVPs and Life policies may be taken to income account on the due date, provided adequate margin is available in the accounts. - 3.1.3 Fees and commissions earned by the banks as a result of renegotiations or rescheduling of outstanding debts should be recognised on an accrual basis over the period of time covered by the renegotiated or rescheduled extension of credit. - 3.1.4 If Government guaranteed advances become NPA, the interest on such advances should not be taken to income account unless the interest has been realised.
+3.1.3 Fees and commissions earned by the banks as a result of renegotiations or rescheduling of outstanding debts should be recognised on an accrual basis over the period of time covered by the renegotiated or rescheduled extension of credit.